Calabash Hurricane Preparedness 2022

 Prior to a hurricane you can expect periods of heavy rain with winds building.
 During a hurricane you can expect high winds and extremely heavy rainfall.
 Trees will come down, roads will be flooded, and it will probably be impossible for police, fire and rescue personnel to respond.
 Power lines will come down and power will be out to extensive areas.
 After a hurricane, depending upon how extensive an area is affected, you can expect prolonged (for weeks) power outages, flooded areas, limited transportation access, debris everywhere, and limited businesses to purchase gasoline and supplies.

 A lot of people have moved to this area with little knowledge of the geographic or climatic conditions that may exist after a hurricane.
 This is the southeastern coastal plain of North Carolina.
 The land is flat and swampy.
 The area is prone to flooding, especially with 15 to 20 inches of rainfall from severe coastal storms or hurricanes.
 When the major river systems make flood stage, there is no place for creeks, ditches or canals to drain into and the water backs up.
 Flooding will happen, and there is not any amount of ditch work or flood control work that will stop it.
-Also, as more development occurs, there is less pervious surface to absorb rainfall, meaning that there will be more surface runoff contributing to the flooding.
+Also, as more development occurs, there is less pervious surface to absorb rainfall, meaning that there will be more surface runoff that may contribute to flooding.
 It may take weeks or months to get back to normal.

 What about emergency shelters?
 If you do not feel safe in your home you may want to consider sheltering at one of the shelters that will be opened by Brunswick County.
 The closest to us will be West Brunswick High School and it is pet friendly.
 However, during major hurricanes (Category 3 or higher), the shelters may not be rated for the extremely high winds and will not be open because everyone is expected to evacuate.